 If the cost of your injuries exceeds the driver’s policy limits, you could then turn to Uber or Lyft’s own liability insurance policy to seek compensation for the remainder of your losses.
 As with all auto accident claims, you can expect the insurance company to take every possible action to avoid a fair settlement for you.
 It’s a good idea to speak with a Honolulu Uber/Lyft accident lawyer before trying to settle the claim yourself.

 Uber and Lyft Insurance Policy for Passengers

-Both Uber and Lyft’s insurance policies provides passengers that are hurt on a trip with up to $1 million in liability and uninsured motorist coverage.
+Both Uber and Lyft’s insurance policies provide passengers that are hurt on a trip with up to $1 million in liability and uninsured motorist coverage.
 Your ability to collect compensation from policy will depend on the driver’s status at the time of the crash.

-- Not logged in: The claim must go through the driver’s PIP insurance (again, the driver must carry minimum of $10,000 in PIP benefits in Hawaii).
+- Not logged in: The claim must go through the driver’s PIP insurance (again, the driver must carry a minimum of $10,000 in PIP benefits in Hawaii).

 - If a driver is logged in: Uber and Lyft’s limits are $50,000 for bodily injury per person, $100,000 for death and bodily injury per accident, and $25,000 for property damage per accident.
 Insurance must also provide a minimum of $10,000 for medical no-fault treatment benefits for passengers.

 - If the driver is in a prearranged ride or matched with a rider: Uber/Lyft must carry at least $1 million in coverage for death, bodily injury, and property damage.